IsaacInsoll/PICR/docs/development.md

 ### Install dependencies
 Run `npm install && cd frontend && npm install && cd ..` so that all dependencies are installed

+### Set up folders
+- Create `data` and `cache` folders.
+These can be empty as this is where DB stores data and where PICR stores thumbnails/zips.
+- Create a `media` folder which should have a few subfolders and put a couple of images in each folder.
+  For example, create a `people` and `pets` folder and put a few pics in each.